 6. Go caving in Cueva del Viento

 Cueva del Viento is a set of caves created by lava from the eruption of the Pico Viejo volcano.
-There are 18km of lava tubes which you will explore with a tour guide.
-Walking through the maze of underground tunnels you will discover fossils, lava stalactites, lava lakes and at least 190 species of insects which live in there.
+There are 18km of lava tubes which you can explore with the help of a tour guide.
+Walking through the maze of underground tunnels, you will discover fossils, lava stalactites, lava lakes and at least 190 species of insects that live in there.